MauricioVBenard/SQLPostgre_Projects/Luxury_Retail_Project/README.md

   UNION ALL
   SELECT 'order_items', COUNT(*) FROM order_items;
 Result:
--- PASTE YOUR ACTUAL QUERY OUTPUT HERE table_name | count
+-- PASTE YOUR ACTUAL QUERY OUTPUT HERE (e.g., from your screenshot) table_name | count
 ------------+-------
 brands       |    10